Wrinkle Relaxing Injections

 Botox should not be used in pregnant or lactating women, or by people who have had a previous allergic reaction to the drug or any of its ingredients.

 You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Wrinkle Relaxing Injections treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.

 Why One Ashford Hospital